 Canned beverages may have bacteria on the lid from manufacturing/handling and restaurant glassware may have been poorly cleaned around the top edge.
 Using a straw can help prevent direct contact with the exterior or lip edge of these drinks.

 Your dentist may also recommend you use a straw to decrease potential staining or discoloration on your front teeth.
 So long as you are putting the straw in your mouth past your front teeth you are effectively limiting the beverage’s exposure to your front teeth.
+This can particularly be the case for the pesky staining and plaque on the back side of your front teeth that you can not see on your own.

 Talk to your dentist about this though, they may advise you that drinking from a straw will instead increase staining on your back teeth if you are not using the straw efficiently.

 The elderly or individuals with disabilities may find it easier to drink with a straw because it can result in a decreased risk of spilling.
+After all, you do not need to tip the beverage.

 Cons for using straws